-Economic & Econometric
+Macroeconomic, Microeconomic & Econometric

 This page will provide you with access to example use cases to power economic and econometric workflows using Refinitiv APIs.
-On the right are a series of articles describing use cases in detail complete with code examples, snippets and samples, as well as full jupyter notebooks and source code available on Github.
-At the bottom of the page you will find links to related APIs, with Overview, Quick Start Guide, full Documentation and Tutorials
+On the right are a series of articles describing use cases in detail complete with code examples, snippets and samples, as well as full Jupyter Notebooks and source code available on Github.
+At the bottom of the page, you will find links to related APIs, with Overview, Quick Start Guide, full Documentation and Tutorials

-Power your Economic & Econometric workflows using our powerful set of APIs and Feeds, available via desktop solutions, SDKs and enterprise level APIs where redistribution of content is required.
+Power your Economic & Econometric workflows using our powerful set of APIs and Feeds, available via desktop solutions, SDKs and enterprise-level APIs where redistribution of content is required.
 Our web APIs provide a broad range of language support so you have unlimited integration options.
 These include Python so you can access all wide set of open source libraries that are available.

 Our easy to use web APIs provide access to:

-The largest and deepest Economic database available with over 8.5 million active economic indicators and 65 years of history across 175 countries.
+- The largest and deepest Economic database available with over 8.5 million active economic indicators and 65 years of history across 175 countries.
 Interpret market trends, economic cycles, and the impact of world events.

-Aggregate data from sector, government, financial and non-financial accounts, GDP and debt markets.
+- Aggregate data from sector, government, financial and non-financial accounts, GDP and debt markets.

-Microeconomic content Including indicators across housing, energy, automotive, aviation, construction, commodities, labor plus key indicators for sub-national areas.
+- Microeconomic content Including indicators across housing, energy, automotive, aviation, construction, commodities, labor plus key indicators for sub-national areas.

-Use cases for economic content include trading, analysis of companies and financial instruments, macro-economic modelling, micro-economic modelling, sector and sub-sector modelling, econometrics, credit, risk assessments and data science.
+Use cases for economic content include trading, analysis of companies and financial instruments, macroeconomic modelling, microeconomic modelling, sector and sub-sector modelling, econometrics, credit, risk assessments and data science.

 - Access all available auto industry indicators for all countries in the world and see if this can help explain movement in global automakers.
-In order to do this we use an XGBoost model which is a gradient boosted decision-tree class of algorithm.
+In order to do this, we use an XGBoost model which is a gradient boosted decision-tree class of algorithm.

-- Use real-time and historical time series for COVID cases and mortality globally and cross reference with myriad economic timeseries to forecast downstream economic impacts of the pandemic
+- Use real-time and historical time series for COVID cases and mortality globally and cross-reference with myriad economic time series to forecast downstream economic impacts of the pandemic